knivd/16z/README.md

 And the most important of all - to bring some entertainment while working on it...

-Check the project's Wiki pages for more detailed information.
+Check out the project's Wiki pages for more detailed information.

-knivd@me.com